anoma/juvix/docs/reference/language/modules.md

 ```

 If we want to open all definitions of a module minus a subset, we
-will use the `hiding` keyword thus:
+must use the `hiding` keyword thus:

 ```juvix
 open Data.List hiding {head; tail}